cakama3a/SteamPadBridge/README.md

 # SteamPadBridge

-SteamPadBridge is a small Windows tray application that reads a Steam Controller directly over HID and exposes it to games as a virtual controller through ViGEmBus.
+SteamPadBridge is a small Windows tray application for Steam Controller 2 (2026).
+It reads the controller directly over HID and exposes it to games as a virtual controller through ViGEmBus.

+This project targets the second-generation Steam Controller from 2026, not the original 2015 Steam Controller.

 It is meant for the simple case: start the app, pick Xbox 360 or DualShock 4 from the tray menu, and play without adding the game to Steam as a non-Steam game.

 ## Features

-- Direct Steam Controller HID input.
+- Direct Steam Controller 2 (2026) HID input.
 - Virtual Xbox 360 output for broad XInput compatibility.
 - Virtual DualShock 4 output for PlayStation-style input and gyro/accelerometer support.
 - Tray-only workflow with connection status.